-A schema is a pattern of behaviour.
+A schema is like a set of instructions.
 As adults we use them all the time, and we don’t really notice we’re doing it.
-Switch on a light, or make a sandwich, and you are using a schema to do it - a mental model you’ve created through your own process of trial and error to find the best and most efficient way of completing your task.
+Switch on a light or make a sandwich and you are using a schema to do it; a mental model you’ve created through a process of trial and error to find the best and most efficient way of completing your task.

 Why do schemas matter?

 Once a child has understood a schema’s physical manifestation, they are able to consider more abstract applications.
 For example, the concept of emailing a photo to Grandma becomes easier to understand once we have had the chance to practise moving objects from one place to another, whether that’s rolling a toy car across the floor or taking a doll out of her box and putting her into the doll’s house.